carpentries/instructor-training/_episodes/02-practice.md

 ---
-title: The Importance of Practice
+title: "How Learning Works: The Importance of Practice"
 teaching: 20
 exercises: 45
 questions: